Pive01/Keyforgery/README.md

 Flutter app for managing Keyforge decks

-This is the Flutter transformation of an old projet made in Java https://github.com/Pive01/Keyforge_management
+This is the Flutter transformation of an old projet made in Java https://github.com/Pive01/Keyforge_managemet Once on the playStore you'll see this as an update of the old project since I've kept package-name and similar database structure (meaning that you won't loose the data you previously had)

 # Current Features
 - Search deck through it's name